joshua-deans/Carpool/README.md

 # carpool.me Web Application
-carpool.me is a web application intended to make carpool arrangements easier.
+carpool.me is a web application that makes carpooling easier.
 It is built using the following technologies:
 * Laravel and PHP
 * MySQL on separate DB server